 c.
 Non-Singaporeans are to stand still and observe silence.

 a.
-Students are to assemble in the School Hall by 7.25 am for the flag raising ceremony which starts at 7.30 am.
+Students are to assemble in the School Hall by 7.25 am for the flag-raising ceremony which starts at 7.30 am.

 b.
-The school takes a serious view on late-coming and students who are late for morning assembly will report for ASE (BSM) - After School Engagement for self-management.
+The school takes a serious view on late-coming and students who are late for morning assembly will report for ASE (BSM) – After School Engagement for Self-Management.

-• Student has to submit medical certificate to teacher-in-charge of ASE (BSM) on the next school day, if she is absent on the day of ASE (BSM). c.
+c.
 Students with more than nine days of late-coming will be unable to attain a conduct grade of GOOD or better

 a.
 Attendance is compulsory for all school days, functions and activities.
 Students who are absent must present medical certificates or letters of excuse from parents / guardians on the next school day.